Bitwise-AR/DRS---Decision-Review-System-in-cricket-/README.md

   - **`give_out() and give_not_out()`:** Handle the decision-making process and update the GUI accordingly. 👨‍⚖️

 ## Contributing 🤝
+  Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
+Any contributions you make are greatly appreciated.

-  Contributions are welcome!
-If you have suggestions for improvements or new features, feel free to fork the repository and submit a pull request. 🤝
+   If you have a suggestion that would make this project better, please fork the repository and create a pull request.
+You can also simply open an issue with the tag    "enhancement".

+   - **Fork the Project**
+   - **Create your Feature Branch (`git checkout -b feature/AmazingFeature`)**
+   - **Commit your Changes (`git commit -m 'Add some AmazingFeature'`)**
+   - **Push to the Branch (`git push origin feature/AmazingFeature`)**
+   - **Open a Pull Request**

 ## License 📜
   This project is open-source and available under the [MIT License](LICENSE)